Nine layers, one verdict

 - Boundary — delimiter abuse, fake-section markers, context-overflow patterns.

-- PII — 30+ patterns spanning US, EU, UK identifiers; Luhn-validated card numbers; IBAN/NIF/PESEL/DNI/NIE/personnummer.
+- PII — 30 patterns spanning US, EU, and international identifiers (7 US · 18 EU · 5 common); Luhn-validated card numbers; IBAN/NIF/PESEL/DNI/NIE/personnummer.

 - XSS — reflected payloads,